hakngrow/mern_tutorials_backend/README.md

 require("dotenv").config();
 ```

-'process.env' now has the keys and values we defined in the `.env` file.
+`process.env` now has the keys and values we defined in the `.env` file.
 ```
 const PORT = process.env.PORT || 8080;
 ```